Real Estate Law

 Regulated real estate investment vehicles include the following:

-• Undertakings for collective investment – real estate UCIs must invest their funds in real estate, open their shares or units to the public by means of a public or private offer, and have the exclusive objective of investing in real estate assets in accordance with the principle of risk diversification
+• Undertakings for collective investment (UCIs) — Real estate UCIs must invest their funds in real estate, open their shares or units to the public by means of a public or private offer, and have the exclusive objective of investing in real estate assets in accordance with the principle of risk diversification.

-• Specialized investment funds – SIFs are considered one of the most successful tools in the real estate market, being operationally flexible and fiscally efficient
+• Specialized investment funds (SIFs) — SIFs are considered one of the most successful tools in the real estate market, being operationally flexible and fiscally efficient.

-• SICARs (Sociétés d’investissement en capital à risque) ie, companies investing in risk capital – real estate investments need to have risk capital characteristics to be classified as eligible assets.
-However, such vehicles can invest 100% of their assets in one target investment as they do not need to comply with risk diversification requirements
+• Sociétés d’investissement en capital à risque (SICARs) — For example, companies investing in risk capital — real estate investments need to have risk capital characteristics to be classified as eligible assets.
+However, SICARs can invest 100% of their assets in one target investment as they do not need to comply with risk diversification requirements.

 How are real estate transactions usually funded?

-Short-term or long-term bank loans, mortgages, multi-currency and revolving credit line facilities represent the main source of financing of real estate investments in Luxembourg.
-However, external financing and equity may be pushed down in the form of inter-company loans, profit participating loans and other kinds of hybrids.
+Short-term or long-term bank loans, mortgages, multicurrency and revolving credit line facilities represent the main source of financing for real estate investments in Luxembourg.
+However, external financing and equity may be pushed down in the form of intercompany loans, profit participating loans and other types of hybrid financing.

 Who usually produces the documentation in real estate transactions?